Bird Photography Tips

 It has a killer zoom on it — so important when photographing birds — and video capability.
 Let me tell you, once I had the ability to take videos, it opened up a whole new world!
 While I enjoy taking stills of birds, videos allow you to capture bird behavior.
 And that in turn teaches you a lot about how they live.

 Initially, I purchased the PowerShot as my travel camera.
-That’s because it’s smaller and much lighter than the 50D and its lenses.
+That’s because it’s smaller and much lighter.
 I still use the PowerShot for travel and it works really well for me.
 The only thing I don’t like is that I can’t manually focus the lens.

-A few years ago, I purchased a Canon Vixia video camera.
+A few years ago, I purchased a Canon Vixia HR R70 video camera.
 It’s what I use to shoot my long-form videos for YouTube every week.
-I like how the zoom is much quieter on this camera.
-Now I can shoot better videos of birds.
+The zoom is much quieter on this camera and I can shoot better videos of birds.

 Photography tips: